byzer-org/byzer-doc/public/blog/en-us/how-to-use-byzer-sql-to-build-rag-based-application.md

 and `cluster_settings.numNodes`="1";
 ```

 The above statement will create a retrieval cluster named `cluster1` with one node.
-The data of tables we will create later will be stored in `/tmp/cluster1` directory, and the cluster only has one node.
+The data of tables in this cluster will be stored in `/tmp/cluster1` directory.

 With the cluster created, we can create a table now, try to run the following statement: